hauleth/hauleth/content/post/vim-for-elixir.md

 "project drawer" functionality within Vim, because this is what they are used to.
-Unfortunately "[split windows and the project drawer go together like oil and vinegar][oil-and-vinegar]" and it can result in painful experience or, which is even worse, avoiding built in functionalities, because these do not mix well.
+Unfortunately "[split windows and the project drawer go together like oil and vinegar][oil-and-vinegar]" and it can result in painful experience or, which is even worse, avoiding built-in functionalities, because these do not mix well.
-Vim comes with built in NetRW plugin for working with remote files and directory tries.
+Vim comes with built-in NetRW plugin for working with remote files and directory tries.
 However for me this plugin is bloated as well and I would love to get rid of it (unfortunately it is not currently possible as few functionalities relies on it, namely dictionaries) so I replaced everything with [`dirvish`][].
-Additionally I often use fuzzy finder, which in my case is [`vim-picker`][] with [`fzy`][] which for me is much faster and more precise than popular FZF.
+Additionally, I often use fuzzy finder, which in my case is [`vim-picker`][] with [`fzy`][] which for me is much faster and more precise than popular FZF.

 These tools are great when we are navigating in tree that is new to us or do not have explicit structure.
-When we are working on Elixir projects then we know before hand that there will be some commonly shared structure, like `lib/<name>.ex` will contain source code, `test/<name>_test.exs` will contain test files, etc. What is more we know that `<name>` part will be shared between file and its unit tests.
+When we are working on Elixir projects then we know before hand that there will be some commonly shared structure.
+Like `lib/<name>.ex` will contain source code, `test/<name>_test.exs` will contain test files, etc. What is more we know that `<name>` part will be shared between file and its unit tests.
 This is very powerful assumption, as this allow us to